Ally logo. Go to Ally.com

 Homeowner’s insurance

 There are two main types of homeowners insurance: dwelling and personal property insurance.
 Dwelling coverage protects your house, while personal property covers the items inside it.
-Your insurance costs will depend on how much you purchase.
-When deciding, consider how much it would cost to rebuild your home, instead of how much it’s worth.
+Your insurance costs will depend on how much coverage you purchase.
+When deciding which type of insurance you need, consider how much it would cost to rebuild your home, instead of how much it’s worth.

 Private mortgage insurance